-- Enrichment weeks – these weeks are whole school themed and vary year on year.
-Some examples of the theme for these weeks are, Wimbledon, enterprise, community projects and diversity.
+- Enrichment weeks – these weeks are whole-school themed and vary year on year.
+Some examples of the theme for these weeks are: Wimbledon, enterprise, community projects and diversity.
 Further information can be found on the enrichment weeks page here.

 - 50 things to do before you leave primary school – we think it is important that children enjoy a wide range of experiences and challenges.
 Our 50 things list is not exclusive but sets out the things that we think are important to us and our community.
-It includes experiences which our pupils may not otherwise get the chance to try.
-For example, splashing in puddles, seeing the sunrise/set or playing conkers.
+It includes experiences which our pupils may not otherwise get the chance to try, such as splashing in puddles, seeing the sunrise/set or playing conkers.
 Further information can be found on the 50 things page here.

-- Sporting opportunities – Are many and varied as we see this as fundamental in the development of the whole child.
-A wide range of opportunities deliver this through, engaging PE topics, extra-curricular clubs, inspirational coaching, inspiring visitors and our competition offer.
-Recent examples include, goalball and Hockey England lessons, Taikwondo workshops and a virtual gymnastic competition.
+- Sporting opportunities – these are many and varied as we see this as fundamental in the development of the whole child.
+A wide range of opportunities deliver this through engaging PE topics, extra-curricular clubs, inspirational coaching from Premier Sports, inspiring visitors and our competition offer.
+Examples during 2021-2022 include goalball, Hockey England lessons, Taekwondo workshops and a virtual gymnastic competition.
 As a School Games Gold school, we also aim to provide every child with the opportunity to represent Morton Trentside and compete as part of a team.

-- Musical Instrument Lessons – We value the role of music in the development of mental health and well-being, alongside the skills that they learn.
+- Musical instrument Lessons – we value the role of music in the development of mental health and well-being, alongside the skills that they learn.
 We therefore provide whole class instrumental lessons every year for each year group which means that children have experienced a wide range of instruments by the time they leave Morton Trentside.
 This also gives them the opportunity to discover a hidden talent or interest.
 We also have skilled music tutors who deliver music lessons to those pupils keen to learn how to play an instrument, for a small cost, such as guitar, piano, violin and clarinet.

 - Daily dashboard – this is a regular opportunity for children to recall basic facts and key knowledge.
-Daily dashboard sessions often start the day and recap fundamental curriculum knowledge in order to develop automaticity, for example, number bonds and times tables, telling the time, knowledge of capital cities, days of the week or parts of the body.
+Daily dashboard sessions often start the day and recap fundamental curriculum knowledge in order to develop automaticity - for example, number bonds and times tables, telling the time, knowledge of capital cities, days of the week or parts of the body.

-- Global awareness –.
-To give the children insight into a variety of cultures and make comparisons between their own lives and experiences, we seek out links with other schools, for example, we are currently in contact with a school in South Africa (Marhulana Primary School).
+- Global awareness – to give the children insight into a variety of cultures and make comparisons between their own lives and experiences, we seek out links with other schools.
+We are currently in contact with a school in South Africa (Marhulana Primary School).

 How do we plan for Cultural Capital?

-The government have placed great emphasis on schools developing Cultural capital.
-Cultural capital is the essential knowledge that children need to prepare them for their future success.
+The government have placed great emphasis on schools developing cultural capital, which is the essential knowledge that children need to prepare them for their future success.
 It is about giving children the best possible start to their early education.

 Embedding cultural capital into our curriculum is a way of closing the gap between children from differing socio-economic backgrounds by ensuring that children from all backgrounds have the same opportunities in society to achieve their full potential.

 We monitor our curriculum to ensure that our curriculum is “making the difference” for our pupils.
-We do this through regular conversations and questionnaires with pupils, parents, staff and governors; by analysing outcomes in internal and national tests and through professional meetings where we look at the learning produced in children’s books over time.
-We strive to ensure that key points in a child’s life are positive, well managed to reduce anxiety and that children feel prepared and ready for their next challenge.
+We do this through regular conversations and questionnaires with pupils, parents, staff and governors; by analysing outcomes in internal and national tests; and through professional meetings where we look at the learning produced in children’s books over time.
+We strive to ensure that key points in a child’s life are positive and well-managed to reduce anxiety so that children feel prepared and ready for their next challenge.